dallas-hall/learning-ansible/README.md

 ## Ansible Up & Running

+**NOTE:** There are a variety of bugs in the textbook and they are using Ubuntu and I am using Red Hat which had differences as well.

 This majority of this code is a combination of the books [Ansible Up & Running 2nd edition](https://www.oreilly.com/library/view/ansible-up-and/9781491979792/) and the [3rd edition](https://www.oreilly.com/library/view/ansible-up-and/9781098109141/).
 They are both excellent resources to learn Ansible with and the code for them is available at https://github.com/ansiblebook and additional resources at https://oreil.ly/ansible-3e.

 At the time of doing the 3rd edition textbook I created a Python 3.10.9 virtual environment with Ansible 7.1 and Ansible Core 2.14.1.